heron-data/docs/docs/intro.md

 - :deciduous_tree: &nbsp As a PM, I want to estimate a consumer's carbon footprint from their bank data
 - :black_joker: &nbsp As a PM, I want to understand a consumer's gambling behaviours
 - :information_desk_person: &nbsp As an underwriter, I want to understand a consumer's risk profile

+## Data Flows

+To ensure seamless integration with Heron, we offer two different data flows tailored to your specific use case:

+### Sync Data Flow

+The **sync** data flow provides instantaneous responses, making it the ideal choice for fast merchant enrichment tasks such as retrieving logos and cleaning up names.
+It also offers categorization functionality, although with slightly lower accuracy compared to the _async_ flow.

+### Async Data Flow

+The **async** data flow delivers fast responses, with a p95 response time of approximately 3 minutes.
+This data flow is specifically designed for high-accuracy transaction categorization and comprehensive merchant enrichment.

+For a more in-depth understanding of the differences between the sync and async data flows, please refer to our [Sync vs Async FAQ](FAQs/sync-vs-async.md) page.

+We strive to make the integration process as user-friendly as possible, and these two data flows cater to various integration requirements, ensuring a smooth and efficient experience for our users.

 ## Need more info?